 As side benefit, these devices have allowed us to study seismic waves in a unique way.
-By combining the tilt signal with a nearby seismometer, we were able to extract geological properties using just two devices as compared to the traditional way which requires deploying an array of seismometers.
+By combining the tilt signal with a nearby seismometer, we are able to extract geological properties using just two devices as compared to the traditional way which requires deploying an array of seismometers.

 Rotational seismic wave from Magnitude 7.9 earthquake in Papua New Guinea measured at the LIGO Hanford Observatory: